LeafRTP-Pro v3.2.0

 safety.yml token grammar - vanilla block tags, state predicates, wildcardsNoYes

-Earliest release on each MC version + priority supportNoYes
+Earliest release on each MC version + first access to new platforms/features + priority supportNoYes

 Spigot + Paper engine, queues, spiral, Anvil pre-filterYesYes